minprog/app-studio/30 Android/10 Week 1/10 Content.md

 ## Assessment

 This first homework assignment will be graded *in class* next week.
 You will need to show the app working on a real device.
+See the [Android documentation](http://developer.android.com/training/basics/firstapp/running-app.html) on how to do this.

 Your work on this assignment will be evaluated along two axes primarily: